Configuration variables allow you to provide runtime configuration to the host OS and supervisor. These variables all begin with

 Device configuration variables define the behavior of a single device.
 If both the fleet and the device have a configuration variable of the same name, the code on the device will use the value of the device configuration variable.
 In other words, device configuration variables redefine (or override) fleet configuration variables.

 The device configuration variable list includes the prepopulated default values.
-Binary (true/false) variables can be easily switched with the provided toggles.
-Other values can be edited by clicking the small pencil icon:
+Variables that can be enabled or disabled can be easily switched with the provided toggles.
+Other values can be edited by clicking the small edit (pencil) icon.

-You can override the value of a custom fleet configuration variable by clicking override in the far-right column.
+You can override the value of a custom fleet configuration variable by clicking override.
 This will pop up the variable editing dialog, where you can change the value: